 - Admissible Criteria: The applicant must be a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person, be permanently resident in an eligible Commonwealth country.

 - Candidate must be available to start your academic studies in the UK by the start of the UK academic year in September/October 2020 and provide justification as to why you wish to undertake this study.

-- Applicant must be unable to afford to study in the UK without this application and have provided all supporting documentation in the required format.
+- Applicant must be unable to afford to study in the UK without this scholarship and have provided all supporting documentation in the required format.